Jack, Joseph and Morton Mandel Center for Studies in Jewish Education

 Children’s ideas about the world are rich, nuanced, sometimes amusing and surprising, and for Anna Hartman, always fascinating.
 In this session, she shares her doctoral research in the field of early childhood Jewish education, in which she explores the theories about Judaism that are held by young children, and provides a window into their process of exploring and participating in Jewish life.

-Watch Children's Theories About Judaism on YouTube
+Watch on YouTube: Children’s Theories About Judaism

-Listen to the Children's Theories About Judaism Podcast Episode
+Listen to Podcast: Children’s Theories About Judaism

 Jon Levisohn and Ziva Hassenfeld on a zoom screen